ldweeks/jesusatiu/_posts/2023-10-9-The-Bell-Tolls.md

 Our consciences should be like His.

 When we face evil, we should not be numb.
 When we wrestle our consciences, they should deal seriously with the reality of suffering and sin.
 This is the work that we have to do when we encounter evil anywhere.
 When we are able to take action, we must.
-When suffering is out of our control, we must not our consciences be desensitized to it.
+When suffering is out of our control, we must not let our consciences be desensitized to it.
 We owe this to our neighbors and to God.

 May He avenge all those whose blood cries up from the ground for justice.